Best Time of Day to Visit Arches National Park

 June in Arches National Park

 June may be the driest month to visit the park.
 That means clear blue skies and sunny weather.
 Mid-day heat in June, July, and August relegate good hiking to mornings and late afternoons.
 With the longest days of the year in June, the sunrise will come very early, and the sun's light may not fully fade to dark until after 9 PM.
 This extra time provides more opportunities for the perfect sunset photo.

 July in Arches National Park

-As the heat and the crowds build in the desert, so do cumulonimbus clouds.
-Monsoon season is approaching, but thunderstorms here may only last a brief fifteen minutes or so before moving on across the landscape.
-These clouds can make for dramatic lighting and interesting skies against the arches you find yourself among.
-The flat light of mid-day in mid-summer makes for not a very great time to be visiting Arches National Park, so plan your visits for the morning and evening hours.
+July brings more heat and crowds to the desert.
+However, July also brings the monsoon season.
+Brief thunderstorms usually only last a few minutes or so before moving on across the landscape.
+These clouds can make for dramatic lighting and interesting skies against the famed arches.
+The flat light of summer days doesn't provide the ideal time to visit the park.
+You'll want to plan your visits for the morning and evening hours.

 August in Arches National Park

-In early August you will likely find the lingering remnants of monsoon season which begins in mid-July.
-Heat, crowds and billowing clouds begin to fade in Arches National Park as August moves toward the Fall season.
-This time of year it's best to beat the heat of mid-day with a day rafting adventure, and a visit to Arches in the evening sunset hours.
+In early August, you will likely find the lingering remnants of monsoon season.
+Heat, crowds, and billowing clouds begin to fade in the park as August moves toward the fall season.
+This time of year, it's best to beat the heat of mid-day with a day rafting adventure and a visit to Arches in the evening sunset hours.

 September and October in Arches National Park